 If you’ve got the room, bring along pillows, a sleeping pad, and extra blankets for a quick, improvised night of shut-eye.
 If your car isn’t roomy enough, consider renting a campervan for your trip.
 It will give you a taste of van life, and depending on the region and length of your road trip, renting a camper van can still be less expensive than renting a hotel every night.

 If a campervan is out of your budget, and you can’t sleep in your car, you can always sleep in a tent.
 You can score a cheap Coleman car camping tent on Amazon for as little as $63.
 Or this REI Backpacker Bundle is a great starter kit for those looking to get into camping for the first time.
+Check out our complete car camping essentials packing checklist if you plan on camping on your road trip.

 In order to find a campsite, check out our guide to finding campsites, which shares our favorite apps and tools for finding both free and paid camping around the US.
 While some campsites are free, other campgrounds require a fee for staying there, so keep some cash on hand just in case.